osmandapp/web/main/docs/user/navigation/route-navigation.md

 ### Route line appearance

-Allows to customize route line by color, width and turn arrows.
+This menu allows you to customize the route line appearance.
+You can configure the color for different configurations such as altitude, road type, and others.
+Also, you can select the line's width and make turn arrows hidden or visible.
 [Pro feature](../purchases/android.md#free-and-paid-features)